 When writing your letter, think about the six areas of impact: Social Interaction, Mobility, Learning, Self-care, self-management and communication.

-For example, if you experience chronic pain, the primary impact that might come to mind might be mobility- if some days the pain is so bad you can’t get out of bed.
+For example, if you experience chronic pain, the primary impact that might come to mind might be mobility – if on some days, the pain is so bad you can’t get out of bed.
 But if on those days you’re also not able to attend events, work or education, or communicate effectively, you should clearly name those impacts on the other domains of your life as well.

 Be specific about the impacts of your disability (or the lack of supports you have access to.